dhirajmahato/Cheatsheet/04_SQL.md

 | DATEADD()   | SELECT sale_date, DATEADD(DAY, 7, sale_date) AS future_date FROM sales;    |    |
 | DATEDIFF()  | SELECT start_date, end_date, DATEDIFF(DAY, start_date, end_date) AS date_difference FROM date_ranges;    |    |

+**GROUP BY** is used to aggregate and summarize data at a higher level, reducing the number of rows returned by the query.

+**Window Functions** operate on the result set but do not reduce the number of rows; instead, they provide additional information about each row based on the defined window.

 **Common Table Expression vs Subquery**- Differ in scope of reference within a query
 ```